Prepay your hospital bill to receive a discount.

 Here is what we suggest you do.
 As soon as you know you will be admitted to a hospital, call each of the hospitals you are considering going to and ask them about their assistance plans.
 Ask about all programs they may offer, but in particular inquire into their policies on discounts for payment in advance.
 You may also find that some hospitals give a percentage discount on your hospital bills and others may offer a flat fee for your savings.

 As soon as the procedure or hospital visit has been scheduled, it is time to take action.
-Call the hospital accounting office.
+Call the hospital accounting office or financial aid numbers.
 Tell the staff at the office that you want to discuss prepayment for your medical bills.
 Be detailed and specific.

 Tell them you are scheduled for a procedure for a surgery called X with the name doctor, and that your visit is set for a certain date.
 Make sure you document the full name of the bookkeeping person you talk to, so keep a record of everything.